hpamula/magic_survival_AI_class_getter/README.txt

 When "waiting for class image to set its colors from white flash after clicking "Research Data":" was too low, usually "game has lagged" or druid (once again) were recognized.
-If program already works properly, increasing values won't change anything besides increasing average time needed to get classes.
+If program already works properly, increasing values won't change anything besides increasing stability (good) and average time needed to get classes (bad).
+It's about balance, as always.